Bfgeshka/awesome-c/README.md

 * [cloudwu/pbc](https://github.com/cloudwu/pbc) - A protocol buffers library for C
 * [cloudwu/sproto](https://github.com/cloudwu/sproto) - Yet another protocol library like google protocol buffers , but simple and fast.
 * [dryman/opic](https://github.com/dryman/opic) - Fast serialization framework for C
+* [fredrikbk/libpack](https://github.com/fredrikbk/libpack) - Library that packs/serializes or unpacks/deserializes user-defined data layouts.
+The data layouts are specified using datatypes similar to MPI Datatypes.
+The library compiles the datatypes into efficient vectorized pack/unpack code at commit time using an LLVM-based online compiler.

 ## Source Code Collections ##
 * [CCAN][292] - Modelled after Perl's CPAN, this is a big collection of code.